 SVC offers individual, in-person counseling giving intensive, directed crisis support to victims and survivors.
 We provide up to ten sessions of counseling free of charge to anyone struggling with the effects of sexual violence on their lives.
 We believe in the tremendous positive power of an advocate sitting with a victim, bearing witness to their story and affirming that what happened was not their fault.

 One-to-one counseling sessions can be scheduled by appointment at either our Minneapolis of Chaska offices.
 We also accept walk-ins in our Minneapolis office.

 We provide on-site counseling in schools throughout Hennepin, Scott, and Carver counties.
 We also are able to see youth for one-to-one counseling at the Annex Teen Clinic located in Robbinsdale.

 SVC offers several support groups for survivors of sexual violence and concerned persons. (check out our updated flyer!)

 - Queer Survivors: on-going

 - Female-Identified Survivors (adult): next group starting September 2015

-- Male-Identified Survivors (adult): one group starting March 2015; one group starting October 2015
+- Male-Identified Survivors (adult): next group starting October 2015

-- Journey Through the Arts (open to all genders): one group starting in May
+- Journey Through the Arts (open to all genders): next group starting October 2015

 Support groups run 8-10 weeks in length and are 1 1/2 -2 hours per session.
 They are closed groups, which means the same people participate from beginning to end.